 For the traditional approach to bit level programming, Ada provides modular types and literal representations in arbitrary base from 2 to 16 to deal with numeric entities and correct handling of the sign bit.
 The use of pragma Pack on arrays of Booleans provides a type-safe way of manipulating bit strings and eliminates the use of error-prone arithmetic operations.

-6.3.2 Guidance to language users
+6.3.2 Avoidance mechanisms for language users

-In order to mitigate the vulnerabilities associated with the complexity of bit level programming
+Ada software developers can avoid the vulnerabilities associated with the complexity of bit level programming or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.3.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.3.5 of ISO/IEC 24772-1:2022.

 Use record and array types with the appropriate representation specifications added so that the objects are accessed by their logical structure rather than their physical representation.
 These representation specifications address order, position, and size of data components and fields.